laibelb/3dhistory/README.md

 This is the landing page for Chronos Forge, a platform for AI-developed 3D interactive games featuring rich historical narratives and dynamic gameplay powered by Unreal Engine 5.

+## GitHub Repository

+This project is now hosted on GitHub at: https://github.com/laibelb/3dhistory

 ## Features

 - Responsive design with modern aesthetics